 Next, Kitchen started assembling specialist teams to support the project, while Webb was pulling together the technical experts to lead the IT initiative.
 She explained the process:

 I’d been at Enron five years so I knew who the good people were, particularly in London.
 I used that network to build my team.
-For instance, Jeannine is an excellent tax person I know in London who had links to all Enron’s tax people around the world.
+For instance, Janine Juggins is an excellent tax person I know in London who had links to all Enron’s tax people around the world.
 So I piggy-backed on her contacts to find the best tax person in Houston.
 Then I did the same in legal.

 Soon, Kitchen had assembled specialist teams working on the tax, legal, regulatory and marketing aspects of the on-line system.
 Within weeks, scores of people were contributing, all while holding down their regular responsibilities.
 Kitchen elaborated on the recruitment process: